RouninMedia/xHAN/README.md

 A cursory glance reveals that **xHAN** notation is *not* radically different from **JSON** notation.

-But it *is*, quite intentionally, a little shorter and simpler to write, not least because the notation is borrowed from HTML syntax, rather than from JavaScript.
+But it *is* (quite intentionally) a little shorter and simpler to write, not least because the notation is borrowed from HTML syntax, rather than from JavaScript.

 ## Key Differences between xHAN and JSON
 Key differences between **xHAN** and **JSON** include:

  - **xHAN** uses an `=` as a key-value separator, instead of `: `